cr4zyfish/TrayApp/README.md

 https://github.com/enfein/mieru/releases
 rename the executable to mieru.exe

-rsrc.exe can be used to set app icon you can download the latest version from here:
+rsrc.exe can be used to set app icon.
+You can download the latest version from here:
 https://github.com/akavel/rsrc/releases
 rename the executable to rsrc.exe